gitnol/rss-feed-notifications/README.md

 # fefe_blog_notifier
-Windows notifications about new blog items in the fefe blog (Felix von Leitner) with powershell and BurnToast.
+Windows notifications about new blog items in the fefe blog (Felix von Leitner) or other rss feeds with powershell and BurnToast.

-The script downloads the RSS file every 300 seconds and creates a Windows notification if the URL has not already been notified.
+The script downloads the RSS feed infos every 300 seconds and creates a Windows notification if the URL has not already been notified.
+Just add your RSS feed to $ArrayOfrssUrls
+If one link has been notified, this will be saved in the %temp%\notified.json file on your computer.
+The favicon.ico from each RSS feed will also be saved in the %temp% folder.
+(Example: `%temp%\my.domain.com_favicon.ico`)

 If you want, start the script when the user logs in.